kodum13/Pinterst-style-recommender/README.md

 # Pinterst-style-recommender

-Using Pinterest boards as input for a neural network model using Keras, new pins are analyzed and recommended for me.
+This model uses Pinterest boards as input for a neural network model in Keras and recommends new styles for me.

-This project relies on the py3-pinterest library from pypi.org/project/py3-pinterest/ The model used is the VGG16 convolutional neural network implemented with the help of Keras. https://www.tensorflow.org/api_docs/python/tf/keras/applications/VGG16
+To interact with Pinterest, I use the py3-pinterest library from pypi.org/project/py3-pinterest/ The VGG16 convolutional neural network model is implemented with the help of Keras to create probabilities that I will like the style. https://www.tensorflow.org/api_docs/python/tf/keras/applications/VGG16

 Steps to create this project: